oatmealine/simply-love-oat-fork/README.md

 1. Make your NotITG exe shortcut.
 2. Right-click the shortcut file and select Properties.
 3. Click "Change Icon..." button and select `fork'n'fork.ico` in this theme folder.
-4. Lunck NotITG from the shortcut.
+4. Lunch NotITG from the shortcut.
 5. Look the task bar.
 Wow!